 Carbonara alla vignarola

 But Romans aren’t completely adverse to culinary innovation.
-The highlight of my last trip to Rome was this ‘fusion’ dish called carbonara alla vignarola I ate at a taverna close to the Forum.
-The place was a pleasant surprise, serving real deal Roman food in a area packed with tourist traps, and the dish was a true revelation.
+The highlight of my last trip to Rome was this ‘fusion’ dish called carbonara alla vignarola I ate at a taverna tucked away on a side street close to the Forum.
+The place was a pleasant surprise, serving real deal Roman food in an area packed with tourist traps, and the dish was a true revelation.
 Without exaggeration, it was the most delicious thing I’d tasted in a good while.

 Carbonara alla vignarola is a good example of the kind of spot on incremental innovation I enjoy, whether it’s combining two familiar dishes together, like pasta alla zozzona, which is essentially a fusion of carbonara and amatriciana, or finding interesting riffs on the classics, like gricia con carciofi, which adds thinly sliced artichokes to the classic Roman pasta.

-Italian food culture is sometimes criticized (including by Italians like the notorious Alberto Grandi) as being ‘sclerotic’—too tied to tradition, real or imagined, and too afraid to innovate.
-There’s some truth to that criticism, but personally I prefer this kind of incremental innovation—the kind that works within familiar parameters to come up with something new yet familiar—rather than the anything goes approach, throwing together ingredients at random without regard to cultural or historical context, in the name of ‘creativity’.
+Italian food culture is sometimes criticized (including by certain Italians like the notorious Alberto Grandi) as being ‘sclerotic’—too tied to tradition, real or imagined, and too afraid to innovate.
+There may be a grain of truth to that criticism, but in fact Italian food does evolve over time, mostly through incremental innovations like this one.
+And personally I prefer this kind of innovation—the kind that works within familiar parameters to come up with something new yet familiar—rather than the anything goes approach, throwing together ingredients at random without regard to cultural or historical context, in the name of ‘creativity’.
 That kind of innovation, it seems to me, is more about ego than creativty.

 But that’s a story for another day.
 For now, I’d invite you to savor this newly coined pasta that’s destined to be a classic.